profandyfield/discovr/README.md

   these variables have been manipulated within the same entities.
 We look at fitting the models, setting contrasts for the categorical predictors and diagnostic plots.
-- `discovr_15_growth`: Modelling change over time.
-Growth models using multilevel modelling.
 - `discovr_16`: Mixed designs.
-Fitting models for mixed designs using the afex package.
+Fitting models for mixed designs using the `afex` package.
 This tutorial builds on previous ones to show how models can be fit with one or two categorical predictors when at least one of these variables has been manipulated within the same entities and at least one other has been manipulated using different entities.